-I was talking to a friend on the phone the other day and her cat had found a giant bug.
-It was large and had wings and the cat was playing ping pong with it and smacking it back and forth.
-Eventually, the large cicada was dead.
+I talked to a friend on the phone the other day, and her cat, Shadow, had found a giant bug.
+Her cat was playing ping pong– smacking the cicada back and forth until the giant bug was dead.
 My friend took a picture of it lying next to a quarter to show me its size.
-I noticed the dead bug and also the quarter.
-One word, liberty.
-He who the Son sets free. . . the image seemed to speak to me.
-It was as if Abba was saying look at that picture closer.
+I noticed the dead bug and also one word on the quarter, liberty.

 What are cicadas?
-These large bugs look like they are wearing combat gear—camouflage.
+These giant bugs look like they are wearing combat gear—camouflage.

 “Cicadas begin life as a rice-shaped egg, which the female deposits in a groove she makes in a tree limb, using her ovipositor.
 The groove provides shelter and exposes the tree fluids, which the young cicadas feed on.
 These grooves can kill small branches.
-When the branches die and leaves turn brown, it is called flagging.
+When the branches die, and the leaves turn brown, this is called flagging.

-“The man looked up and said, “I can see the people, but they look like trees walking around.”
-Mark 8:24 BSB.
+“I can see the people, but they look like trees walking around” (Mark 8:24, BSB).

-Even Daniel interpreted a dream for a King that used a tree to represent him.
+Daniel interpreted a dream for a King that used a tree to represent him.
 “Your Majesty, you are that tree!”
-Daniel 4:22 NIV.
+(Daniel 4:22).